joinpursuit/capstone/software-dev-w-teams/README.md

 We're going to learn some basics about project management to assist you with your capstone project.

-If we look at the diagram below, we have already begun the planning phase.
+In the diagram below, planning is the first step.
+You've been introduced to user stories, wireframes and ERDs, which are all part of a planning phase.
 Let's complete what we need to learn for planning and then learn about about the other phases and how we'll apply them to the capstone project.

 ![Agile Sprint Cycle](./assets/agile-sprint-cycle.png)